UCSC Genome Browser: Browser functionality

+Custom Tracks support multiple file formats, including BED, WIG, GFF, GTF, PSL, and big* formats such as bigBed and bigWig.
+Users may input data via direct paste, file upload, or by referencing a URL pointing to the remote data.
+Tracks are temporary and those not associated with a saved session are removed after 48 hours.

+Users can configure tracks with track lines to specify attributes such as name, description, visibility, color, and link targets.
+Optional browser lines may be included to define initial display coordinates and browser settings.
+Uploaded tracks can be managed, updated, or deleted through the “Manage Custom Tracks” interface.

+For larger or more persistent data hosting, users may use Track Hubs, which provide a scalable system for remote data integration and advanced configuration.

 Tracks

 Below the displayed images of the UCSC Genome browser are eleven categories of additional tracks that can be selected and displayed alongside the original data.
 Researchers can select tracks which best represent their query to allow for more applicable data to be displayed depending on the type and depth of research being done.
 These categories are as follows:

 Analysis tools

-The UCSC site hosts a set of genome analysis tools, including a full-featured GUI interface for mining the information in the browser database, a FASTA format sequence alignment tool BLAT that is also useful for simply finding sequences in the massive sequence (human genome = 3.23 billion bases [Gb]) of any of the featured genomes.

-A liftOver tool uses whole-genome alignments to allow conversion of sequences from one assembly to another or between species.
-The Genome Graphs tool allows users to view all chromosomes at once and display the results of genome-wide association studies (GWAS).
-The Gene Sorter displays genes grouped by parameters not linked to genome location, such as expression pattern in tissues.